DeysonOrtiz/Create_9-16_Aspect_Ratio_Video_With_Overlay/README.md

-# Create Different Aspect Ratio Videos With Overlay from a 16:9 Video
+# FFMPEG to Create Different Aspect Ratio Videos With Overlay from a 16:9 Video

 FFmpeg command that allows you to create a 9:16 aspect ratio video with an image overlay.